 Our team likes to talk, and we have a lot to say!
-Our team leads have presented at conferences in the US, Latin America, and Europe, on topics ranging from WebRTC to development techniques to lean startup and agile software methodologies.
-Below are a couple of filmed talks we’ve done on WebRTC.
-If you would like us to speak at your conference either remotely or in person, please don’t hesitate to Contact us!
+We’ve presented at conferences in the US, Latin America, and Europe about topics ranging from WebRTC to development techniques to lean startup and agile software methodologies.
+Click each image below to watch our WebRTC presentations.
+If you’d like us to speak at your conference either remotely or in person, contact us!

 Germán Goldenstein at Kranky Geek Brazil 2016

 Germán Goldenstein discusses the basics of the WebRTC APIs at the Kranky Geek event in Sao Paulo Brazil in November of 2016.
 Germán was second in a full day of speakers at this Google event on all aspects of WebRTC.

 David Alfaro at TADSummit 2016

 David Alfaro presented the TAD Summit in November 2016 in Lisbon, Portugal, an event targeted at telecom application developers.
 David presented the app that he, Germán Goldenstein, and Néstor Bermudez (both team members!) built at the New York City location of the Global TADHack in October 2016.
 During that weekend hackathon, they worked on a virtual healthcare triage bot that integrates SMS messaging, Facebook Messenger, and WebRTC video chat to help a patient set up an appointment with their doctor.
 Their project won a global TADHack award from two sponsors.
 In this presentation, David talks more about the concept of this app and multichannel chatbots in general.
 You can read more about this chatbot and see another presentation by David on the bleeding edge of telecom application development in this blog post.